 NATIONAL SEWING MACHINE DAY

 Skilled cabinet-maker and English inventor, Thomas Saint, received the first patent for a design of a sewing machine in 1790.
-It was intended for leather and canvas, was never advertised and no evidence of it, other than his drawings, could be found.
-In 1874, William Newton Wilson found Saint’s drawings in the London Patent Office, made adjustments and built a working model.
+His design was intended for leather and canvas.
+However, he never advertised it and no evidence of the design, other than his drawings, could be found.
+In 1874, William Newton Wilson found Saint’s drawings in the London Patent Office.
+With some minor adjustments, Wilson built a working model.
 The London Science Museum currently owns Wilson’s model.

 - Walter Hunt invented the first American lockstitch sewing machine in 1832.